-The Maltese authorities have made an analysis of the biological, technical and economical parameters for 2018 using data collected through a census of the entire fleet and information collected through landing declarations and sales notes.
+The Maltese authorities have made an analysis of the biological, technical and economical parameters for 2019 and 2020 using data collected through a census of the entire fleet and information collected through landing declarations and sales notes.
 The results lead the Maltese authorities to the conclusion that the only meaningful indicator for the Maltese fleet is that for the Return on Investment (ROI) and Current Revenue vs Break Even Revenue (BER) given the absence of reliable information on the biological situations of stocks.
-In the current report the only segment that shows a negative trend and is considered as imbalanced is the PMP segment.
+In the current report the only segments that show a negative trend and are considered as imbalanced are the PMP VL0612 and PGP VL0006 segments.